Magenic/migrationlabs/README.md

 C:\CLI2\
 ```

-And then from BASH when ever I need to execute an azure command instead of the command you would execute from DOS/Visual-Studio-Command-Line
+And then from BASH when ever I need to execute an Azure command instead of the command you would execute from DOS/Visual-Studio-Command-Line
 ```DOS
 AZ.cmd {arguments}
 ```